Optical table

 An optical table is a vibration control platform that is used to support systems used for laser- and optics-related experiments in science, engineering and manufacturing.
 The surfaces of these tables are designed to be very rigid with minimum deflection so that the alignment of optical elements remains stable over time.
 Many optical systems require that vibration of optical elements be kept small.
 As a result, optical tables are typically very heavy and incorporate vibration isolation and damping features in their structure.
 Many use pneumatic isolators that act as mechanical low-pass filters, reducing the ability of vibrations in the floor to cause vibrations in the tabletop.
+Optical tables that use pneumatic isolators are sometimes called air tables.

 The surface of an optical table is typically stainless steel with a rectangular grid of tapped holes in either metric or imperial units: